 Job duties of a vulnerability security research engineer can differ, depending on the specific company or institution the individual may by employed by, but general job duties often include requirements to:

-Vulnerability Research Engineering is one of the fastest growing careers in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Vulnerability Research Engineering is one of the fastest growing careers in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Advanced Ethical Hacking course will help you earn multiple certifications and provides everything you need to boost your career!

 We offer peace of mind with our Exam Pass Guarantee for Live Online students.
 This means that even if you fail your first attempt at the exam, you'll get a second chance at certification at not cost to you.

 Employers may re-enroll a different student if the first InfoSec graduate leaves the company within three months of obtaining certification.